graphql-kit/graphql-faker/README.md

  * `-e`, `--extend`   URL to existing GraphQL server to extend
  * `-o`, `--open`     Open page with IDL editor and GraphiQL in browser
  * `-H`, `--header`   Specify headers to the proxied server in cURL format, e.g.: `Authorization: bearer XXXXXXXXX`
+ * `--co`, `--cors-origin`   CORS: Specify the origin for the Access-Control-Allow-Origin header
  * `-h`, `--help`     Show help

 # Development
 ```sh
 npm install